-- Non-revertive operation: The normal traffic will not be switched back to the working transport entity even after a protection switching cause has cleared.
-This is generally accomplished by replacing the previous switch request with a "Do not Revert (DNR)" request, which has a low priority. - Revertive operation: The normal traffic is restored to the working transport entity after the condition(s) causing the protection switching has cleared.
+- o Non-revertive operation: The normal traffic will not be switched back to the working transport entity even after a protection switching cause has cleared.
+This is generally accomplished by replacing the previous switch request with a "Do not Revert (DNR)" request, which has a low priority. - o Revertive operation: The normal traffic is restored to the working transport entity after the condition(s) causing the protection switching has cleared.
 In the case of clearing a command (e.g., Forced Switch), this happens immediately.
-In the case of clearing of a defect, this generally happens after the expiry of a "Waitto-Restore (WTR)" timer, which is used to avoid chattering of selectors in the case of intermittent defects.
+In the case of clearing of a defect, this generally happens after the expiry of a "Wait to Restore (WTR)" timer, which is used to avoid chattering of selectors in the case of intermittent defects.

-3. Protection switching trigger conditions
+5. Protection switching trigger conditions

-3.1.
-Fault Conditions
+5.1.
+Fault conditions

-Fault conditions mean the requests generated by the local OAM function.
+Fault conditions mean the requests generated by the local Operations, Administration, and Maintenance (OAM) function.

-- Signal Failure (SF): If an endpoint detects a failure by OAM function or other mechanism, it will submit a local signal failure (local SF) to APS module to request a protection switching.
-The local SF could be on working transport entity or protection transport entity. - Signal Degrade (SD): If an endpoint detects signal degrade by OAM function or other mechanism, it will submit a local signal failure (local SD) to APS module to request a protection switching.
-The local SD could be on working transport entity or protection transport entity.
+- o Signal Failure (SF): If an endpoint detects a failure by OAM function or other mechanism, it will submit a local signal failure (local SF) to APS module to request a protection switching. local SF could be on working transport entity (Signal Fail on Working transport entity (SF-W)) or protection transport entity (Signal Fail on Protection transport entity (SF-P)). - o Signal Degrade (SD): If an endpoint detects signal degrade by OAM function or other mechanism, it will submit a local signal degrade (local SD) to APS module to request a protection switching. local SD could be on working transport entity (Signal Degrade on Working transport entity (SD-W)) or protection transport entity (Signal Degrade on Protection transport entity (SD-P)).

-3.2.
+5.2.
 External commands

-The external command issues an appropriate external request on to the protection process:
+The external command issues an appropriate external request on to the protection process.